Fakerr/git-recall/README.md

 ##### Options description:

-- `-a`      - Restrict search for a specific user
+- `-a`      - Restrict search for a specific user (use -a "all" for all users)
 - `-d`      - Display commits for the last n days
 - `-f`      - Fetch the latest changes
 - `-h`      - Show help screen